golanlevin/ExperimentalCapture/docs/object-references.md

 ![](http://semiconductorfilms.com/wordpress/wp-content/uploads/2006/04/Marc_Domage-1b+w-960x637.jpg)

 * Photogtapher Trevor Paglen photographs secret military sites with an astronomy telescope.
-He has a sereis called [Limit Telephotography](http://www.paglen.com/?l=work&s=limit) (2012) which is classified military bases, that are tucked away in remote parts of the US.
+He has a series called [Limit Telephotography](http://www.paglen.com/?l=work&s=limit) (2012) which is classified military bases, that are tucked away in remote parts of the US.
 [Here](http://petapixel.com/2015/03/17/trevor-paglen-on-photographing-secret-military-sites-with-a-telescope/) is more info about how he creates his work.

 ![](http://petapixel.com/assets/uploads/2015/03/example1.jpg)